Khushi9125/horoscope-api/README.md

 - **Zodiac Detection**: Birthdate is parsed during signup using a helper utility to determine the zodiac sign automatically.
 - **Mock Horoscope**: Horoscope texts are stored in a local file (`utils/mockHoroscopes.js`) to simulate real API/database responses.
 - **Rate Limiting**: Middleware is applied globally to prevent abuse and excessive requests.

+## 🚀 Improvements for future

+- Connect to a real horoscope API or database for dynamic content.
+- Add Swagger/OpenAPI documentation.
+- Implement refresh token logic for JWT.
+- Add user profile update APIs.